Golfing Busan: A Guide to the Local Links

-Located in Dongnae, the 18 hole, 6,646 yard course was opened in 1971.
+Located in Dongnae, the 18-hole, 6,646-yard course was opened in 1971.
 Go to Namsan-dong subway, and it's located next to the Chimrae Hospital.
-It is known as one of the more beautiful courses in the country, with the cherry blossom trees which adorn the course.
+It is known as one of the more beautiful courses in the country, adorned by cherry blossom trees.

 Facilities: Club house, restaurant, pro shop, practice and indoor range

 Gimhae Gaya Country Club

 Nestled in the foothills of Mt.
 Sineosan, this 13,497-acre course is 40 minutes from the Busan Express Bus Terminal.
 Situated in Gimhae, this 54-hole course has 45 holes open only for members, while just nine can be used by the general public.
 It's open from sunrise to sunset, but is closed every second and fourth Monday of the month.